fassko/fassko.github.io/_posts/2020-10-31-swiftui-launch-screen.md

 ## TL;DR

-A launch screen is one of the most important things in our apps.
-The perceived time should feel fast by the users.
+Launch screen "perceived time" should feel fast for the user.

 In WWDC 2020 Apple introduced a new way for SwiftUI apps on how to create the launch screens by using Info.plist and Assets catalog capabilities.

-The old way with storyboard launch screens still works fine, but we can assume that in the future it can be deprecated.
+The old way with storyboard launch screens still works fine, but we can assume that in the future it may be deprecated.

 ## Links